• Skip to main content

 • Mac

-How to Enable F8 Key Safe Mode Option in Windows 10
+How to Enable F8 Key Safe Mode in Windows 11/10

-While the option to Boot Windows Computer into Safe Mode by pressing F8 key has been disabled, you can still Enable F8 key Safe Mode Option in Windows 10 by changing the boot menu policy.
+While the option to Boot Windows Computer into Safe Mode by pressing F8 key has been disabled on newer computers, it can still be enabled on both Windows 10 and Windows 11 computers by changing the Boot Menu Policy.

 2. On the Command Prompt screen, type bcdedit /set {default} bootmenupolicy legacy and press the Enter key on the Keyboard of your computer.